hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/api/skd/api/rest/AliexpressAffiliateProductdetailGetRequest.md

 6. **Fixtures (Not Needed):** No fixtures are needed for these simple tests.

-7. **Explicit Validation of Optional Parameters:** The addition of `test_aliexpress_affiliate_productdetail_get_optional_parameters` explicitly demonstrates how to validate that optional parameters are correctly set during initialization, rather than just assuming they are.
+7. **Explicit Validation of Optional Parameters:** The addition of `test_aliexpress_affiliate_productdetail_get_optional_parameters` explicitly demonStartes how to validate that optional parameters are correctly set during initialization, rather than just assuming they are.

 8. **Documentation:** Comments are added to explain the logic of the test cases.